Topic

 Read →Technique

-Surrogate key management: generation, lookup, and the cases that bite
+Surrogate key management: generation, lookup, and pitfalls

 How to generate and manage surrogate keys in a 2026 cloud warehouse: integer sequences, hash-based deterministic keys, UUID v7, the fact-loading lookup under Type 2 SCD, and the edge cases that produce silent errors.